binarykitchen/videomail-for-ninja-forms/README.md

 For local development, everthing will go smooth because the URL localhost is already whitelisted.
 But once you deploy your Wordpress site out in the wild, we will have to whitelist the URL on the videomail server.
 For that, just contact [https://binarykitchen.com](https://binarykitchen.com).
 Very easy.

-## videomail-client library
+## Videomail-client library

-This WordPress plugin is based on the open sourced npm package [videomail-client](https://github.com/binarykitchen/videomail-client)
+This WordPress plugin is based on the open sourced npm package [videomail-client](https://github.com/binarykitchen/videomail-client).

+## www.videomail.io

+There is also the live site [videomail.io](https://videomail.io) where you can see the videomail-client in action and use it right away for free, anytime, anywhere.
+Many people, especially Deafs, already use it for their everyday communication.